CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/ComputeServerSetting.md

 `func (o *ComputeServerSetting) UnsetPersonalitySetting()`

 UnsetPersonalitySetting ensures that no value is present for PersonalitySetting, not even an explicit nil
+### GetResetMemoryErrors

+`func (o *ComputeServerSetting) GetResetMemoryErrors() string`

+GetResetMemoryErrors returns the ResetMemoryErrors field if non-nil, zero value otherwise.

+### GetResetMemoryErrorsOk

+`func (o *ComputeServerSetting) GetResetMemoryErrorsOk() (*string, bool)`

+GetResetMemoryErrorsOk returns a tuple with the ResetMemoryErrors field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetResetMemoryErrors

+`func (o *ComputeServerSetting) SetResetMemoryErrors(v string)`

+SetResetMemoryErrors sets ResetMemoryErrors field to given value.

+### HasResetMemoryErrors

+`func (o *ComputeServerSetting) HasResetMemoryErrors() bool`

+HasResetMemoryErrors returns a boolean if a field has been set.

 ### GetServerConfig

 `func (o *ComputeServerSetting) GetServerConfig() ComputeServerConfig`